jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 ```
 Calling calc(4, 5) creates a stack frame for calc, which then calls add, creating another stack frame above it.

-### Q1: What direction does the stack grow? (lower/higher), use the symbol "|" to represent lower and the symbol "/" to represent higher.
+## Q1: What direction does the stack grow? (lower/higher), use the symbol "|" to represent lower and the symbol "/" to represent higher.
 A: questions wrong answer is l.
-### Q2: What instruction is used to add data onto the stack?
+## Q2: What instruction is used to add data onto the stack?
 Answer: push

-## Task 4 Procedures Continued
+# Task 4 Procedures from task 3 continued

-### Function Calls and Stack Frames
+## Function Calls and Stack Frames

 When the program runs inside the calc function:
 - calc is the caller